 Council Tax Support scheme

-Changes to Council Tax Benefit - is now known as Council Tax Support
+Help with your council tax is known as Council Tax Support

 What was Council Tax Benefit?

 Council Tax Benefit was a means tested benefit that helped people on low incomes pay their council tax.
 It was administered by your local council (Boston Borough Council) using rules that were set nationally and was previously fully funded by central government.